halt-dos/hd-wiki-public/versioned_docs/version-7.0/enterprise/waf/listener/rules/headerrules.md

     Default: Blank

-##### **Parameter**

-This field specifies the name of the header/cookie/ arguments on which action will be performed.

-    Accepted values: String

-    Default: Blank

 ##### **Add Condition**

 The user can specify some request/response-based conditions which can be used as mandatory conditions to be fulfilled to apply the rule.